fabian-jung/glpp/README.md

 ![screenshot of the rendered triangle from the example](doc/03.texture.png)

 Because bindeless state-access is used to set up the texture, newly created textures are not bound to any texture unit.
 Therefore you have to bind every ```texture_t``` to a texture unit and the shader in use.
 Ommiting one of the steps will cause undefined behaviour, which will crash the programm in the best case.

+## Framebuffer

+Custom framebuffers can be created and bound with the ```framebuffer_t``` type.
+The use is straight forward.
+Create a instance of the class with either the dimensions or a list of textures, that shall be attatched to the framebuffer.
+Once the instance is created, additional textures can be attatched.
+To render to this frambuffer, simply bind it via the ```bind()``` method.
+To use the default framebuffer again a static method ```bind_default_framebuffer()``` is provided.